 Add colorant as desired to the resin.
 For these beads, I used Castin’ Craft liquid transparent dye in red and green.

 Pour the colored resin onto a piece of wax paper.
 Spread it out to a rectangle shape using a stir stix or toothpick.
 Cover and allow to partially cure.

 Shape the resin

-When the resin is partially cured (about 8 to 10 hours for Easy Cast), peel it off the wax paper.
-The resin surface will be sticky, but formed. **Since the resin is still not completely cured at this point, you will need to wear safety gloves.
+When the resin is partially cured, peel it off the wax paper.
+The resin surface will be sticky but formed. **Since the resin is still not completely cured at this point, you will need to wear safety gloves.

-Use a pair or utility scissors (not meant for food use) to cut the semi cured resin into rectangle shapes.
+Use a pair of utility scissors (not meant for food use) to cut the semi-cured resin into rectangle shapes.

 Your resin strip should be a nice, even shape after trimming.